mike-odom/TorrentPHP/README.md

     require_once "/path/to/project" . "/vendor/autoload.php";

 Create a `ConnectionConfig` object, with the required connection parameters.
 These differ depending on the client, so check the docblock above the relevant constructor signature.
-The following examples are using Transmission.
+The following examples are using Deluge.

-    use TorrentPHP\Client\Transmission\ConnectionConfig;
+    use TorrentPHP\Client\Deluge\ConnectionConfig;

     $config = new ConnectionConfig(array(
         'host' => 'localhost',
         'port' => 9091,
-        'username' => 'james',
         'password' => 'password'
     ));

 Instead of using cURL to make the RPC requests, we're using [Artax](https://github.com/rdlowrey/Artax).
 We need a new `Client` object and a new `Request` object.

-    $client = new Artax\Client;
+    $client = new Amp\Artax\Client;
-    $config = new Artax\Request;

 Now, to give you JSON, use the `ClientTransport` object:

-    use TorrentPHP\Client\Transmission\ClientTransport;
+    use TorrentPHP\Client\Deluge\ClientTransport;

-    $transport = new ClientTransport($client, $request, $config);
+    $transport = new ClientTransport($client, $config);

 Here you can run any of the methods defined in the `ClientTransport` interface, like: